AndreaLeylavergne/semantic_segmentation_api/README.md

 Implementation of various Deep Image Segmentation models in keras.

 ### News : Some functionality of this repository has been integrated with https://liner.ai .
-Check it out!!
+Check it out!